The following County Durham Schools have been learning about climate change and what they can do to combat it.

 Year 5 pupils at Esh Winning Primary School were involved in the first set of pilot sessions for the project.
 They learned all about the science behind climate change, had the chance to do their own research and then created a script, which they then acted out.
 They used special effects and backgrounds to make videos about some of the consequences of climate change, such as: melting ice, the plight of the polar bears, coral beaching, sea level rise and wildfires.
 Pupils had an extra challenge when creating their videos as their school uniform matched the colour of the green screen, meaning they had to work in front of a blue screen instead.
 However, they were successfully put together and showcased at a whole school assembly.

 Miss Duke’s Year 6 class enjoyed learning about climate change and had an interesting debate on whether climate change was real after researching different opinions on the matter.
-Many children confessed to finding it difficult to debate the climate change was not happening when they themselves thought it was.
+Many children confessed to finding it difficult to debate that climate change was not happening when they themselves thought it was.
 Whilst the ‘denying’ team put up a plausible case, the debate was won by the team who thought climate change was real and wanted to do something about it.
 Their green screen videos reflected the outcome of the debate.
 They created and edited videos on the following topics: Sea Level Rise; Paradise wildfires; Walking to School; Flooding and Coral Bleaching.

 Timothy Hackworth Primary School